Nirlipt-05/Java-Concept/Servet.md

 #### 3. Web Application=

 Web application is an application which is stored inside the server, can be accessed through the internet over the browser.

+Any application  that is stored on a remote server and delivered over the Internet through a browser interface.

+Web applications donot need to be downloaded since they are accessed through a network.
+Users can access a Web application through a web browser such as Google Chrome, Mozilla Firefox or Safari.

+For a webapp to operate, it needs a Web server and a database.Web servers manage the requests that come from a client.A database can be used to store any needed information.

 #### 4. Hybrid and Native application=